shiftw041/shiftw041/README.md

 ## About Me
 My name is Wu Xuefei, a senior in school of Cyber Science and Engineering, Huazhong University of Science and Technology.
 I have been admitted as a master's degree candidate by the School of Software Technology, Zhejiang University.

-I am enthusiastic about the prospect of furthering my studies in China.I have a clear interest as well as some research foundation in the field of **software engineering**, and I'd like to study usable algorithms in real systems.
+I am enthusiastic about the prospect of furthering my studies in China.
+I have a clear interest as well as some research foundation in the field of **software engineering**, and I'd like to study usable algorithms in real systems.
 Also, I am equally open and curious about unfamiliar research areas.
 I believe that through further study and continuous learning, I can make continuous progress on the path of scientific research and explore more possibilities.

+The majority of my repositories consists of my personal learning records.
+If you think them helpful, please feel free to give me a ⭐.
+Additionally, please take responsibility for your own courses and refrain from plagiarism and direct copying.

+If you have any questions or would like to discuss anything related to my field, feel free to contact me via [email](shiftw@hust.edu.cn).
 ## Resume
 <!--Click **[📝 CV-CN](https://shiftw041.github.io/online-resume/cn)** to view my resume in detail.
 And the English version is **[📝 CV-EN](https://shiftw041.github.io/online-resume/)** (Please refer to the CN version firstly, as the EN version may not be up-to-date.)-->